patagonaa/huawei-r48xx/README.md

 Bits: `000a aaaa abbb bbbb cccc cccc deee eefg`
 - 0 (bit 31-29): always zero (CAN ID is 29-bit)
 - a (bit 28-23): protocol ID (always `21`)
-- b (bit 22-16): address (0 = broadcast, 1 = first, ... - PSU IDs somehow get auto-assigned via bus)
+- b (bit 22-16): address (0 = broadcast, 1 = first, ...)
 - c (bit 15-8): command id
 - d (bit 7): message source (0 = from PSU, 1 = to PSU)
 - e (bit 6-2): group mask (always `1F`)
 - f (bit 1): hardware / software address (0 = hw, 1 = sw, always 1)
 - g (bit 0): finished marker (0 = finished, 1 = more data coming)

-There are several known commands and responses:
+Apparently the PSU can have a "hardware address" and "software address" but even the original "SMU02B" controller seems to use only the software address.

+The "software address" seems to be negotiated automatically if multiple PSUs are on one CAN bus (starting at 1).

+The "hardware address" might be fixed per slot, because the original PSU rack has a network of resistors and dip switches on the two "slot detect" pins of the connector.
+Possibly, this allows the PSU to know which slot it is in, which might set the PSU "hardware address", but I haven't tested this.

 ### `40` Data Request
 Example (to PSU):
 `108140FE: 00 00 00 00 00 00 00 00`

-Requests a status response composed of multiple messages.
+Requests a data response composed of multiple messages.

 ### `40` Data Reponse
 Example (from PSU):